 Baccalaureate Field internship begins after the student has successfully completed the core Social Work courses.
-These include: Introduction to Social Work, Marriage and Family, Human Behavior and the Social Environment I and II, Social Policy, Research, Statistics for Social Workers and Practice I and II.
+At a minimum, these include: Introduction to Social Work, Human Behavior and the Social Environment I and II, and Practice I and II.

 Field internship is the application of the knowledge and skills the student has obtained in the core classroom courses.
 The program includes two semesters of Field instruction taken concurrently with other courses.
 Internship I and II each require the student to complete at minimum, 16 hours per week for 15 weeks, for a minimum total of 240 hours per semester or 480 hours total.
 During the first semester Field internship, the baccalaureate student is not permitted to take more than 15 semester hours (including Field internship) without the consent of the Associate Dean for Baccalaureate Studies.